Verizon to buy AOL in $4.4 billion mobile video push

 The proposed acquisition was the latest example of how established telecommunications companies look to make deals to jump-start growth as mobile phone expansion slows.
 AT&T Inc (T.N), the second biggest U.S. telecom company, is also betting on video, agreeing to buy No. 1 U.S. satellite TV provider DirecTV DTV.O, for $48.5 billion.
 The deal is pending.

-At the peak of the dot-com boom, AOL, whose dial-up Internet service once counted tens of millions of subscribers, used its elevated stock price to buy movie, television and publishing conglomerate Time Warner Inc (TWX.N) in one of the most disastrous corporate mergers in history.
+At the peak of the dot-com boom, AOL, whose dial-up Internet service once counted tens of millions of subscribers, used its elevated stock price to buy conglomerate Time Warner Inc (TWX.N) in one of the most disastrous corporate mergers in history.

-The $50-per-share bid by Verizon values AOL below its high of $53.28 in January 2014.
-Shares have fallen in three of the last five quarters but have gained as much as 56 percent from last year's low of $32.31, leading some analysts to question whether Verizon was overpaying.
+The Verizon bid values AOL below its January 2014 high of $53.28.
+Shares have fallen in three of the last five quarters but are well above last year's low of $32.31, leading some analysts to question whether Verizon was overpaying.

 "There’s the question of whether there is truly an advantage in owning all of this themselves," said Craig Moffett of media research firm MoffettNathanson.
-"They are paying a premium to own rather than rent, and they are getting a hodgepodge of ancillary assets that may be as much a distraction as a benefit."
+"They are getting a hodgepodge of ancillary assets that may be as much a distraction as a benefit."

-AOL has held talks to spin off Huffington Post as part of the Verizon deal, potentially valuing the news and commentary website at $1 billion, Re/code, the technology news website, reported Tuesday, citing sources.
+AOL has held talks to spin off Huffington Post as part of the Verizon deal, potentially valuing the news and commentary website at $1 billion, technology news site Re/code reported Tuesday, citing sources.

+Verizon viewed Huffington Post and the media brands as an attractive part of the AOL deal and has no immediate plans to sell them or spin them off, a source familiar with the matter said.

 "We feel that Verizon paid a hefty price ... for what we believe to be an unproven programmatic ad-tech platform in the nascent video ad-tech space," they said.